quango/quango/db/fixtures/pages/faq.en.markdown

-#Frequently Asked Questions#
+#Frequently Asked Items#

-##What should my questions be about?##
+##What should my items be about?##

-Your questions should be about %site_name%, of course!
-Make sure your question is:
+Your items should be about %site_name%, of course!
+Make sure your item is:

 * to the point, so that others users can answer you the more precisely they can